 I’ve used modern smartphones for a long time.
-I remember purchasing the first Nokia phone with a camera (the 7650) in mid-2002, and it was fabulous.
-The 0.3 megapixel images I was able to capture were grainy, but I was taking pictures with a phone, so who cared about the quality of the images!
+I remember purchasing the first Nokia phone with a camera (7650) in mid-2002, and it was fabulous.
+The 0.3-megapixel images I was able to capture were grainy, but I was taking pictures with a phone, so who cared about the quality of the images!
 Most phones I owned between 2002 and 2010 were Nokia phones, with Symbian OS.

 I then spent a few years with all sorts of different Windows Phones – the Lumia 800 (in 2011), the HTC HD7 (2010), the Samsung Omnia 7 (also in 2010).
 It finally became evident there was no real future with the platform, as the iPhone and plethora of Android devices seemed so much more capable.
 This was almost 10 years ago.

 I’ve since used Android as my primary mobile OS.
-Up until September 2018, I used a OnePlus 5T and I loved every minute of my time with it.
-Fast charging (and it’s really fast), splendid display, and massive RAM and storage and compared to many other flagship phones it was very affordable.
+Up until September 2018, I used an OnePlus 5T and I loved every minute of my time with it.
+Fast charging (and it’s really fast), splendid display, and massive RAM and storage, and compared to many other flagship phones it was very affordable.
 What’s there not to like?

 Then I went to Microsoft Ignite in Orlando, this past September.
 It seemed everyone had an iPhone.
 The new models were just released – the XS, and the XS Max.
 I’m not sure how to pronounce the model names, so I usually just say “ex-cess” which I’m quite certain is wrong.

 Over lunch, I sat next to a few friends who used their iPhone X to check something.
 It seemed so fluent and aesthetic.
 I suddenly found myself wanting an iPhone.
 I had been thinking of getting a cheap iPhone as a backup phone, but I found myself really wanting one.